marko7460/hyperautomation-docs/docs/GettingStarted/GCP.md

 1. In the top right corner press `TERRAFORM-APPLY` button
 1. Wait for deployment to finish.
    ![Apply finished](./img/GCPExample-ApplySuccess.png)
-1. You can review the state file as in the image above
 1. Go to your GCP Cloud Console
 1. Go to Cloud Storage
 1. You will find the bucket that has been deployed